Nadia Odunayo

 Lightning Talks

-by Tim Oliver, Patel Alun, Thomas Witt, Claudio B, Michael Hartl, Reid Morrison, Haley Anderson, Mike Virata-Ston, John Sawers, Matthew Nielsen, Adam Cuppy, Godfrey Chan, Justin Collins, Nadia Odunayo, Saron Yitbarek, Stephanie Nemeth, Jose Castro, Tianwen (Tian) Chen, Benjamin Fleischer, and Stephanie Marx
+Tim Oliver, Patel Alun, Thomas Witt, Michael Hartl, Reid Morrison, Haley Anderson, Mike Virata-Ston, John Sawers, Matthew Nielsen, Adam Cuppy, Godfrey Chan, Justin Collins, Nadia Odunayo, Saron Yitbarek, Stephanie Nemeth, Jose Castro, Tianwen (Tian) Chen, Benjamin Fleischer, Stephanie Marx, and Claudio Baccigalupo • May 27, 2016 • Kansas City, MO

 The video titled "Lightning Talks" features a series of short presentations delivered at RailsConf 2016.
 Each presenter discusses various topics related to Ruby on Rails and software development, providing insights and experiences from their professional journeys.
 The main topics covered include: